zoesol/furry-telegram/README.md

 # How to Run and Develop Locally:

 git clone the repo
+npm install from project root
 cd into 'ios'
 run 'pod install'
-mv to to project root directory
+mv back to project root directory
 run 'react-native run-ios'
 <br>